Ku Klux Klan members in United States politics: David Duke

-David Duke (D/R), a politician who ran in both Democrat and Republican presidential primaries, was openly involved in the leadership of the Ku Klux Klan.
+David Duke (D/R), a politician who ran in both Democratic and Republican presidential primaries, was openly involved in the leadership of the Ku Klux Klan.
 He was founder and Grand Wizard of the Knights of the Ku Klux Klan in the mid-1970s; he re-titled his position as "National Director" and said that the KKK needed to "get out of the cow pasture and into hotel meeting rooms".
 He left the organization in 1980.
 He ran for president in the 1988 Democratic presidential primaries.
 In 1989 Duke switched political parties from Democrat to Republican.
-In 1989, he became a member of the Louisiana State Legislature from the 81st district, and was Republican Party chairman for St. Tammany Parish.
+In 1989, he became a member of the Louisiana House of Representatives from the 81st district, and was Republican Party chairman for St. Tammany Parish.

 Allegations of Klan membership

-Edward Douglass White

-Edward Douglass White, a Democrat and the Chief Justice of the United States, was alleged to be a Klansman in one unverified source.
-More complete is legal historian Paul Finkelman in American National Biography (2000) about that single report: "Although the moviemaker D. W. Griffith claimed White endorsed his racist movie, The Birth of a Nation (1915), and asserted that White had been in the Ku Klux Klan, there is no evidence to support either of Griffith's contentions."